European Pakistanis: Demographics

 The following sections outline current expatriate European communities in Pakistan, sorted by their geographical region of origin.

 Central Europe

 The Swiss community in Pakistan numbered 336 people as of 2014, based on embassy registrations.
 There is also a small Austrian expatriate group.
 Czechs in Pakistan are a small community consisting of expatriates, and Czech nationals married to Pakistanis.
 A Czech Film Club was set up in Islamabad by the Czech embassy, as of 2004.
 It arranged screenings of Czech films for Czechs living in Pakistan as well as Czech-speakers.
 There is also a small German community as well.

 Eastern Europe

 There is a very small Ukrainian community in the country, numbering a few dozen.
 It includes businesspersons, journalists, diplomats, and Ukrainian spouses married to Pakistanis.
 Most of them reside in metropolitan cities.
-The Russian community in Pakistan is a small one, and has been present since the Soviet era.
-There are also White Pakistanis of Armenian and Turkish descent There are some Romanians, concentrated in Islamabad.
+There is also a small Russian community in Pakistan, and has been present since the Soviet era.
+There are some Romanians, concentrated in Islamabad.